October 25, 2024 5 min read

 Can I use a magic eraser on leather?

-Using a magic eraser on leather isn't advisable since it will not only remove pencil marks but also potentially damage the surface of the leather.
+Using a magic eraser on leather isn't advisable since it will not only remove pencil marks but potentially damage the leather's surface.

 How can I remove oil stains from my leather seats?